ghudgens/omnibus-puppet/README.md

 ### Notes

 Currently only built for Debian.
-Ubuntu, CentOS, and SLES will be worked in later
+Ubuntu, CentOS, SLES, Windows, and MacOS will be worked in later.